Alysha Clark

-Personal: Clark is the daughter of Kenneth and Jan Clark and one of six children in her family.
+Personal: She is the daughter of Kenneth and Jan Clark and is one of six children in her family.
 She majored in electronic media journalism at Middle Tennessee.
 She was named 3A Miss Basketball as a senior in high school and also received Tennessee Gatorade Player of the Year recognition in high school.
+She has two dogs named Sly and Cecil.
+She did not start playing sports until she was in middle school.
+She enjoys reading, cooking, DIY projects, and spending time with her family and friends, and she also likes to volunteer.
+She works as a mentor and public speaker.
+Her proudest accomplishment is starting a toy drive for Seattle Children’s Hospital.
+She knows how to speak Spanish and wears No. 7 because it is her favorite number.

-International Experience: Clark was a member of the Israel National Team from 2016-18.
+International Experience: She was a member of the Israel National Team from 2016 to 2018.
 She averaged 20.2 points and 9.0 rebounds over six games during the 2016 European Championship.

 At Middle Tennessee: She was a two-year letter winner at Middle Tennessee after playing her freshman and sophomore seasons at Belmont.
 She appeared in 123 career games, totaling 2,865 points with 1,378 rebounds in her college career.
 She also collected 260 steals and 267 assists and was inducted into the Middle Tennessee Athletics Hall of Fame in 2020.
 Clark was a six-time All-America selection with the Blue Raiders.
 She garnered a pair of Associated Press All-America Second Team commendations and also secured WBCA Honorable Mention All-America notice in both seasons at Middle Tennessee.
 She received USBWA All-America plaudits as a redshirt senior and collected Second-Team All-America recognition from CBSSports.com during the 2008-09 season.